 Group membership is open to students and alumni of the University of Pennsylvania who have served or are currently serving in the armed forces for their respective countries.

 University of Pennsylvania's Naval Reserve Officer Training Corps prides itself on its rich history and training program.
 With more than sixty-five years of experience, the University of Pennsylvania Naval ROTC program seeks to train the most technically and tactically proficient officers to serve in the United States Navy and Marine Corps.
 Through hard work, perseverance and the help of our highly trained officers, students can earn a commission into the world's strongest navy.

 Penn Law’s Service Members and Veterans’ Legal Assistance Project

 In 2011, Penn Law students founded the Service Members and Veterans Legal Assistance Project (SVLAP) to provide targeted and useful resources to Philadelphia’s veterans and service members in need of civil legal assistance.
 SVLAP also supports attorneys in Philadelphia who have made it a priority to serve veterans in our community.

 TRiO Veterans Upward Bound

-The TRiO Veterans Upward Bound (VUB) Program is a free, non-credit, non-profit, pre-college program federally funded with a grant from the US Department of Education.
+The TRiO Veterans Upward Bound (VUB) Program is a free, non-credit, non-profit, pre-college program federally funded by a grant from the US Department of Education.
 Students come to TRIO VUB from Bucks, Chester, Delaware, Montgomery and Philadelphia counties in Pennsylvania and Camden County in New Jersey.

-Current and prospective LPS students are encouraged to reach out to Kathy Urban, Director, Undergraduate programs and LPS veterans and active military undergraduate contact, for more information about Penn's military services Kathy can be contacted via email or by calling (215) 573-7536.
+Current and prospective LPS students are encouraged to reach out to Kathy Urban, LPS veterans and active military contact, for more information about Penn's military services Kathy can be contacted via e-mail or by calling (215) 573-7536.